erooma/Linux-Server-Application/README.md

  >`PasswordAuthentication no`

-3. Update all packages using the following commands:
+c.
+Update all packages using the following commands:

  >`sudo apt-get update`

  >`sudo apt-get upgrade`